calebrosen/IOS-Notes-App-In-React/README.md

 # Apple IOS Notes Web Copy

 ## This is a copy of Apple's IOS Notes App on iPhone and iPad.
 Built in React, it is modular and can be built upon.
-As of now, it has no external dependencies
+Still in progress!

 ## Roadmap